wseban/Get-Route/README.md

 Here is the link to the [deployed application](http://get-route-group-5.herokuapp.com/)

+Here is the demo screenshot of the deployed application [demo](./public/pics/Get%20Route.gif)

 ## Why?

 We wanted to create an user-friendly ecommerce shopping site for the users.